tommililja/Farse/README.md

 ## Creating JSON

-We can create JSON strings with the [Json](https://github.com/tommililja/Farse/blob/main/src/Farse/Json.fs) type.
+We can create JSON strings with [Json](https://github.com/tommililja/Farse/blob/main/src/Farse/Json.fs).

 > Note: Use JNum<'a> to be explicit.